iwaxx/debookee/docs/module_ssl.rst

 SSL --- SSL/TLS Decryption Module
 ===============================

-*SSL module is currently only accessible in half-public beta tests on a private URL.
-Check out this* `blog post <https://github.com/iwaxx/blog/issues/2>`_ *for more informations.*
+*SSL module is currently only available in beta.
+You can enable beta updates inside Debookee in Menu Debookee -> Preferences -> General -> Check: Propose beta version updates*

 The SSL module is an extension of :ref:`module_na` which allows HTTPS decryption of your own traffic and :ref:`intercepted targets <mitm>` by setting an HTTPS man-in-the-middle proxy.